 Star Trek Meets The Next Generation

-Cinematographers Gerald Perry Finnerman, ASC (Star Trek) and Marvin Rush, ASC (The Next Generation, Deep Space Nine) bridge television’s generation gap and discuss their experiences at the Final Frontier.
+Cinematographers Gerald Perry Finnerman, ASC (TOS) and Marvin Rush, ASC (The Next Generation, Deep Space Nine) bridge television’s generation gap and discuss their experiences at the Final Frontier.

 By Bob Fisher

 When the first Star Trek pilot was filmed 30 years ago in 1964, creator and executive producer Gene Roddenberry wanted Lloyd Bridges to play the role of Captain Christopher Pike, but the actor turned him down.
 Jeffrey Hunter subsequently played the role, but the pilot never aired in its original form.
 Network executives felt it was too cerebral, and that Spock was too satanic for the public taste.

 A second pilot, made in 1966, was to showcase Jack Lord in the captain’s role, but Roddenberry and Lord couldn’t come to an agreement.
 That opened the door for the inimitable William Shatner.

 Since Star Trek first aired on September 8, 1966, there have been three additional TV series, seven feature films (with the latest due next month), well over 100 books, multiple videocassettes and laserdiscs, in addition to endless streams of merchandise.
 A poll several years ago indicated that 53 percent of Americans consider themselves Star Trek fans.

 In 1987, Paramount Communications redefined the television landscape when they bypassed the three main commercial networks and released Star Trek: The Next Generation in first-run syndication.
 A slew of other original programs and movies made for first-run syndication have followed in its wake.